martincangaa/YouTube-downloader/README.md

 # YouTube-downloader
-A YouTube video or audio downloader based on pytube
+A YouTube video or audio downloader based on pytube.

 ``` python
 import pkg_resources